2026 Pricing Data

 Does insurance cover liposuction?

-Insurance coverage for liposuction is: never.
+Liposuction is not covered by insurance.
 Liposuction is considered cosmetic.
 May be covered in rare cases for lipedema or gynecomastia.
+Always verify with your specific plan before scheduling.

 What's the cheapest state for liposuction?